-Dr. James L. Melton, firstname.lastname@example.org.
-Chair of the Department of Music, Professor of Music, and Director of Music Activities.
+Dr. James L. Melton, email@example.com.
+Professor of Music and Director of Music Activities.
 D.M.A., Arizona State University.
 M.M., Arizona State University.

 In addition to teaching in the areas of music education and conducting, Dr. Melton directs the 90-voice University Concert Choir and the Vanguard Singers & Band, a select ensemble of 22 vocalists and instrumentalists.
 Each of these ensembles present major concerts throughout southern California and the western United States and tour each year, both nationally and internationally, most recently in the People’s Republic of China and South Korea, as well as Portugal, Spain, and Belgium.
 As a guest conductor for Carnegie Hall in New York City, he has recently conducted Vivaldi’s Gloria, and G.F.
 Händel’s Coronation Anthems for Carnegie Hall and Mid-America productions.
 His University Concert Choir has also presented command solo performances at Carnegie Hall and is frequently featured on the Crystal Cathedral’s Hour of Power.
 He recently conducted the Mädchenkantorei ensemble of southern Germany.
 His various ensembles have ten recording projects to their credit.